Zvlbrg/pywin-mutex/README.md

 This module allows the use of a shared mutex on Windows.
 By installing this package the pywin32 module is also installed.

+The code has been tested with Python >=3.9.4

 # **Installing the Python Package**

 Install via PIP: